 Federal Unsubsidized Stafford Loans: This loan is different than the Subsidized Stafford Loan in that it does accrue interest while a student is in school and during the grace period.
 There is a variable interest rate capped at 6.21%, which begins after loan is disbursed.
 There may be an origination fee of 1.062 % charged by the lender.
 Repayment begins at the end of grace period or 6 months after student is no longer enrolled in at least half time or 6 credit hours.

 Federal Parent Plus Loans: This is a loan for parents or legal guardians that can cover student’s expenses up to the cost of education less other aids.
 The Parent Plus loan requires parent/guardian credit approval.
+Parents must complete an application, a Master Promissory Note, and PLUS counseling.
 There is an origination fee of 4.248 % charged by the lender and there is no grace period.
 Repayment begins 60 days after last disbursement.
 The interest rate is variable but capped at 7.21%, and it begins 60 days after disbursement.
 The minimum payment is $50 each month and the life of the loan is 10 years.
 Pre-payment of the loan is allowed with no penalties.

 Private Collegiate Loans or Alternative Loans: This type of loan is available to students who have utilized all their loan eligibility for the subsidized and unsubsidized loans.
 It also provides a dependent student with an alternative if the Parent Plus Loan has been denied.
 There are several alternative loans that are available for students and each lender dictates their own rules and regulations.
 For example, the Wells Fargo Collegiate Loan Program is available for U.S citizens, permanent residents and international students who are temporary residents.
 The loan is based on positive credit histories and a co-signer is required.
 There is no origination fee and the annual loan amount varies between $1000 to $25,000 but cannot exceed the cost of education.
 The interest rate is variable and is determined by the lender, and begins upon disbursement.
 The financial aid office certifies the loan amount a student can receive.